anvil-works/leiningen/doc/MANAGED_DEPS.md

 could provide other useful ways to take advantage of the `:managed-dependencies` functionality without needing to explicitly populate that section in all of your `project.clj` files.

-## Future integration

-It is likely that the functionality provided by the `lein-parent` plugin may integrated into the leiningen core in a future release; for now we have added only the `:managed-dependencies` functionality because it is necessary in order for the plugin to leverage it.
-We will be experimenting with different ideas for implementation / API in plugins and making sure that we find an API that works well before submitting for inclusion into core leiningen.